NGIOproject/otf2_cli_profile/README.md

 # otf2_cli_profile

+This software was developed as part of the EC H2020 funded project NEXTGenIO (Project ID: 671951) http://www.nextgenio.eu.

 ## a command-line tool to read OTF and OTF2 trace files and convert them to profiles

 ## Output formats